GenderMagProject/GenderMagRecordersAssistant/README.md

 to use and can be used by software engineers to management to usability experts.

 If you want to help make software gender-inclusive, one way is to contribute to the GenderMag Recorder’s Assistant.
 We welcome everyone with any background to contribute to making the world of software more gender inclusive.
+There are many different ways to contribute, please see this section on <a href="#Contributing">
+Contributing</a>.

 <a name="install">

 ## Resources and Background Information